ibm-cloud-docs/key-protect/pricing-plan.md

     - **Pricing:** You are charged 2x the regional price and for 10 key versions (charged at double the rate of a single version in the Standard plan).

 * **Scenario:** You create a key in the middle of a month.
     - **Pricing:** Key versions are charged based on a proration by the number of days (out of 31) it exists in the monthly billing period.
 A key that only existed for one day, for example, is charged for 1/31 of the monthly price.
-A key created in with 15 days left in a month, then, is charged for 15 of the 31 days, (0.5 versions per month, if looking at your billing page).
+A key created with 15 days remaining in a month, then, is charged for 15 of the 31 days, (0.5 versions per month, if looking at your billing page).

 ## How many key versions do you have?
 {: #pricing-plan-how-many-keys}